antoneliasson/kf2monitor/README.md

 In particular:

  - While the KF2 server changes map it refuses (in TCP terminology) connections to the WebAdmin interface. kf2monitor does not handle this.
+ - Likewise, if you enter the wrong WebAdmin credentials, you get a stack trace.
+ - If there are problems communicating with LCDproc, you get a slightly different stack trace.